How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 The first water is the dirtiest

-4. After a day, drain the water, add boiling water to the barrel (1 liter per 10 liters of volume), close tightly and swing the product from side to side several times so that the boiling water washes the entire inner surface of the barrel.
+4. After a day, drain the water, add boiling water to the barrel (1 liter per 10 liters of volume), close tightly and rock the product from side to side several times so that the boiling water washes the entire inner surface of the barrel.
 After 45 minutes, fill to the top with water and close tightly.

 6. Boil water (50% of the volume of the barrel), then cool to 70-75°C, add soda (20 grams per 1 liter), mix and pour into the barrel.
 Shake vigorously for 8-10 minutes, then drain the soda solution.

-7. Pour hot water over the entire volume of the barrel, hold for 15 minutes, drain, and fill again with clean cold water, which should be poured out after 8-10 hours.
+7. Fill the entire barrel with hot water, hold for 15 minutes, drain, and fill again with clean cold water, which should be poured out after 8-10 hours.

-Preparation of a new oak barrel for cognac includes several stages:
+Preparing a new oak barrel for cognac includes several stages:

 2. Steaming.